macadmins/python/README.md

 # Updating packages
 This should be done in a clean virtual environment.
 After every Python package install, you can run `pip freeze | xargs pip uninstall -y` to cleanup the environment.

+# CI Job
+To update the certificate, run `base64 -i /path/to/certificate.p12 -o base64string` and import that into the github secrets store and update the password secret as well.

 # Credits
 These packages are created with two other open source tools:
 - [relocatable-python](https://github.com/gregneagle/relocatable-python)